-35% of the new dwellings should be affordable homes.
+35% of the new dwellings will normally be affordable housing units.
 Higher levels will be sought on sites which are specified in a development plan document, provided development would be viable and need is evident.
-100% of all new homes will be affordable on rural housing sites (Policy CS20).
+100% of all new homes will be affordable on rural exception sites (Policy CS20).
+A financial contribution will be sought in lieu of affordable housing on sites which fall below the thresholds.

-A minimum of 75% of the affordable housing units provided should be for rent.
+A minimum of 75% of the affordable housing units provided should be for social rent.

-Judgements about the level and mix of affordable homes will have regard to:
+Judgements about the level and mix of affordable housing will have regard to:

-- (a) the Council's Housing Strategy and other evidence (see Policy CS18); - (b) the potential to enlarge the site; - (c) the overall viability of the scheme and any abnormal costs; and - (d) more detailed guidance in the Affordable Housing Supplementary Planning Document.
+- (a) Policy CS18 Mix of Housing - (b) whether the site demonstrably forms part of a larger overall site that would qualify for affordable housing; - (c) the overall viability of the scheme and any abnormal costs; and - (d) more detailed guidance in the Affordable Housing SPD.

-Arrangements will be made to ensure that the benefit of all affordable housing units will pass from the initial occupiers of the property to successive occupiers.
+Planning obligations or conditions will be used to ensure that the benefit of all affordable housing units will pass from the initial occupiers of the property to successive occupiers.

-POLICY CS20: Rural Sites for Affordable Homes
+POLICY CS20: Rural Exception Sites

-Small-scale schemes for local affordable homes will be promoted in and adjoining selected small villages in the countryside (see Policies CS6 and CS7), and exceptionally elsewhere with the support of the local Parish Council.
+Small-scale schemes for local affordable homes will be promoted in and adjoining selected villages in the countryside (ref Policies CS6 and CS7), and exceptionally elsewhere with the support of the local Parish Council.